ttran9/comp-build-frontend/README.md

   - So I was getting an error with my module not being able to be loaded I referred to this thread [here](https://github.com/mars/create-react-app-buildpack/issues/71) and I just realized the directories were case sensitive when being pushed to GitHub but not on my local system.
   - I was having trouble with webpack-dev-server not being detected so I just used this command "heroku config:set NPM_CONFIG_PRODUCTION=false" to ensure devDependencies are installed.
     - I also decided to just use the following command "heroku buildpacks:set heroku/nodejs" before deploying the application to Heroku.
+  - I was having trouble finding a resource to set up Express to where it could handle 404 requests but I found this [thread](https://stackoverflow.com/questions/27928372/react-router-urls-dont-work-when-refreshing-or-writing-manually) to have the solution I was looking for.